awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-deregister-register-instances.md

-# Register or Deregister EC2 Instances for Your Classic Load Balancer<a name="elb-deregister-register-instances"></a>
+# Register or deregister EC2 instances for your Classic Load Balancer<a name="elb-deregister-register-instances"></a>

 Registering an EC2 instance adds it to your load balancer\.
 The load balancer continuously monitors the health of registered instances in its enabled Availability Zones, and routes requests to the instances that are healthy\.
 If demand on your instances increases, you can register additional instances with the load balancer to handle the demand\.

 Deregistering an EC2 instance removes it from your load balancer\.
 The load balancer stops routing requests to an instance as soon as it is deregistered\.
 If demand decreases, or you need to service your instances, you can deregister instances from the load balancer\.
 An instance that is deregistered remains running, but no longer receives traffic from the load balancer, and you can register it with the load balancer again when you are ready\.

 When you deregister an instance, Elastic Load Balancing waits until in\-flight requests have completed if connection draining is enabled\.
-For more information, see [Configure Connection Draining for Your Classic Load Balancer](config-conn-drain.md)\.
+For more information, see [Configure connection draining for your Classic Load Balancer](config-conn-drain.md)\.

 If your load balancer is attached to an Auto Scaling group, instances in the group are automatically registered with the load balancer\.
 If you detach a load balancer from your Auto Scaling group, the instances in the group are deregistered\.